 Carefully choosing suitable moments will help you get used to a way of working with your child.
-Once you have practised this way of working, you'll be able to apply it to other situations to make every interaction a learning opportunity for the child.
-All adults and carers in the family can learn this too, greatly increasing the learning opportunities for the child!
+Once you and other adults in the family have practised this way of working, you'll be able to apply it to other situations to make every interaction a learning opportunity for the child.